Rerandomization in stratified randomized experiments: Asymptotics of stratified rerandomization

 \subsection{Stratified rerandomization based on the stratum-specific Mahalanobis distance}

-In the special case where $\S$ is fixed and all $\nk $s tend to infinity, we can rerandomize in each stratum separately and independently to further improve the efficiency.
+In the special case where $\S$ is fixed and all $\nk$'s tend to infinity, we can rerandomize in each stratum separately and independently.
 Let $\MI = \{ (Z_1,\dots,Z_n): \ \Mk < a_k, \ k=1,\dots,\S \}$ denote an event in which an assignment is accepted under the \underline{s}tratified \underline{r}e\underline{r}andomization based on the \underline{s}tratum-specific \underline{M}ahalanobis distance $\Mk$, which is abbreviated as SRRsM.
-In this section, we assume that $\S$ is fixed and $\nk\to\infty$ for $k=1,\ldots,\S$ as $n\to\infty$ if there is no further explanation.
+In this section, we assume that $\S$ is fixed and $\nk\to\infty,$ $k=1,\ldots,\S$ as $n\to\infty$ unless stated otherwise.